County ins & outs - signings, departures and rumours

 Ins: Mitchell Claydon (Durham), David Griffiths (Hampshire), Charlie Hartley (YTH), Matt Hunn (YTH), Robbie Joseph (ex-Kent & Leicestershire)

-Outs: Mike Powell (RET), Matt Coles (Hampshire), Charlie Shreck (Leicestershire), Benedict Kemp (REL)
+Outs: Mike Powell (RET), Matt Coles (Hampshire), Charlie Shreck (Leicestershire), Benedict Kemp (REL), Geraint Jones (Gloucestershire, loan from 22 May-20 June), James Tredwell (Sussex, loan for County Championship matches from 15 June)

 Other news: James Tredwell has resigned as captain, with Rob Key returning for a second spell as skipper, and Sam Northeast becoming vice-captain.
 Former batsman Matt Walker has rejoined as assistant coach.

-Overseas player: Junaid Khan (Pakistan, for one-day matches)
+Overseas player: Junaid Khan (Pakistan, for one-day matches); Usman Khawaja (Australia, mid-June until end of season)

 Future departures: Kolpak player Ashwell Prince says he will retire from all cricket at the end of the season.